 Every time a player completes a skill shot, it should be marked on his or her side or column of the score sheet as a "COMP."
-In an open table situation, if the player completes the skill shot and scratches, it is still marked as a "COMP" and the player is now that category of balls.
-If a player completes a skill shot and other balls go in, either the players or the opponent's balls, it is still recorded as one (1) "COMPLETE" and the other ball(s) are dead.
+If the player completes the skill shot and scratches, it is still marked as a "COMP" for the player.
+If the player completes a skill shot and other balls, go in it is still recorded as (1) "COMP" and the other ball(s) are dead.
 It is the score keeper's responsibility to make sure the total "COMPLETES" are correct and legible in the appropriate areas for data entry